The 'One and Done' Rule in College Basketball: Impact on Players and the Game

 Striking a balance between education and professional aspirations has been and continues to be daunting.
 With this in mind, stakeholders must consider how young athletes can be supported as student-athletes pursuing academic and athletic success.

 The downstream effects are many, among players and the game of basketball in general but also within a sports industry built upon labor industries like college hoops.
 Although it provides financial benefits to elite athletes sooner, other developmental challenges are connected to mental health and educational sacrifices.
-The effect on college hoops is equally insidious, reaching into team chemistry, competitiveness, and recruiting.
+The effect on college basketball is equally insidious, reaching into team chemistry, competitiveness, and recruiting.
 While the debate over this rule rages on, stakeholders are duty-bound to come together and discuss how best to handle both these challenges and consider other potential reforms that will help protect kids but never compromise college basketball itself.

 LATEST